bencycco/3-Dimensional-Political-Compass/README.md

 Did you use chatGPT to write the code?
   Despite using chatGPT to generate the questions, I try my best to do most of the coding myself, which means errors may occur.
 I do sometimes use chatGPT to solve some of my problems but for the most part I try to use my own skills

+How is this different to the test on politicalcompass.org?
+  The test used on politicalcompass.org has rather obviously biased statements and unjust weighing of the questions, it also frequently confuses economic left and right with cultural left and right.
+Although I intend for this to be an improvement on that test, it should also be known that the political compass test is absolutely my inspiration for this.